17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 - Like Bitcoin, Ethereum is also facing serious issues regarding scalability.
-It still uses an obsolete mechanism (Proof-of-Work) to verify the transactions which is leading to network congestion.
+It still uses an obsolete mechanism (Proof-of-Work) to verify the transactions which are leading to network congestion.
 This is the same mechanism that Bitcoin uses, so just like Bitcoin, Ethereum demands a lot of electricity.
-It is important to note, though, that Ethereum are actively working toward a solution for this.
+It is important to note, though, that Ethereum is actively working toward a solution for this.

 - Ethereum is facing stiff competition in the market from coins like NEO and Cardano which are offering similar platforms but with improved technology.

 Ethereum has been one of the best performers of the top 10 cryptocurrencies of 2017.
 As you can see in the snapshot below, the price of Ethereum grew from $9 in January 2017 to $1389 in January 2018 giving a return of 17,000%!